MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ### The Azure Quantum website

 [Azure Quantum (quantum.microsoft.com)](https://quantum.microsoft.com) is a central resource for all things Azure Quantum.
-Explore blogs, conceptual articles, and videos, run Q# code samples in the online code editor, or use the Quantum Copilot to dive deeper into your quantum questions.
+Explore blogs, conceptual articles and videos, run Q# code samples in the online code editor, or use the Quantum Copilot to dive deeper into your quantum questions.
 All that's required is a Microsoft (MSA) email account.
 For more information, see [Get started with Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum)

 ### The Azure portal